-The increase of loan originations combined with improvements in servicing, and interest, generated by the addition to and enhanced performance of the portfolio as well as an increase in third party servicing, were sufficient to offset additional salaries, servicing and origination expenses.
-The resulting pretax income of \$1,466,000 was a 15% improvement over the prior three month period in 2011.
+The increase of loan originations combined with improvements in servicing, and interest, generated by the addition to and enhanced performance of the portfolio as well as an increase in third party servicing, were sufficient to offset additional salaries, servicing, interest and origination expenses.
+The resulting pretax income of \$2,175,000 was a 48% improvement over the same three month period in 2012.